 Architecture: Julia Morgan designed buildings at three SLO CAL Spots

-Consider visiting San Luis Obispo’s Monday Club (check for Covid-19 availability).
-The building’s exterior reflects Miss Morgan’s Spanish Colonial style with the cross-gabled terra cotta roof, stucco exterior walls and ironwork windows.
+Consider visiting San Luis Obispo’s Monday Club, where the building’s exterior reflects Miss Morgan’s Spanish Colonial style with the cross-gabled terra cotta roof, stucco exterior walls and ironwork windows.
 Go inside on tours or rent the space for your special event.
 You'll notice how Miss Morgan incorporates the surrounding natural elements in the geography.
 On-site milling of the exposed wood trusses and the large flagstone fireplace was sourced locally.
 For more examples of Miss Morgan’s work in SLO CAL, visit the buildings when you stop at the Hearst Ranch Winery at San Simeon Point.
 Julia Morgan’s designs are apparent in the warehouse as well as private residential buildings nearby.

 Monday Club